 There will be a general track and a track for new instructional designers.
 The track for new instructional designers is intended to provide a general working knowledge of how one can be successful in a career in instructional design and would be appropriate for instructional designers with three or fewer years of experience.
 Topics might be administrative or organizational in nature.

+ID Summit will be held on Friday, June 12 at Southern Utah University.
 The basic schedule for the ID Summit will be as follows:

 - 9:30–9:45 Welcome and opening remarks